learning-zone/javascript-basics/es6-questions.md

 var sayNameFromWindow2 = john.sayName2;
 sayNameFromWindow2(); // John
 ```
 The main takeaway here is that `this` can be changed for a normal function, but the context always stays the same for an arrow function.
-So even if you are passing around your arrow function to different parts of your application, you wouldn't have to worry about the context changing.
+So even if you are passing around your arrow function to different parts of your application, you wouldn\'t have to worry about the context changing.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. What are fat arrow functions?
+## Q. What are fat arrow functions?
 When you should not use arrow functions in ES6?

 An arrow function is a shorter syntax for a function expression and does not have its own **this, arguments, super, or new.target**.
 These function are best suited for non-method functions, and they cannot be used as constructors.